Eosinophilic esophagitis: Endoscopic dilatation

-In patients who present with food impaction, flexible upper endoscopy is recommended to remove impacted food.
-Dilation is deferred in EoE until patients are adequately treated with pharmacological or dietary therapy, and the result of a response to therapy is available.
-The goals of therapy for treating EoE is to improve the patient's symptoms as well as to reduce the number of eosinophils on biopsy.
+Flexible upper endoscopy is recommended to remove impacted food in patients with food impaction.
+Dilation is deferred in EoE until patients are adequately treated with pharmacological or dietary therapy and the result of a response to therapy is available.
+The goals of therapy for treating EoE are to improve the patient's symptoms and reduce the number of eosinophils on biopsy.
 This procedure is effective in 84% of people who require it.

 Esophageal strictures and rings can be safely dilated in EoE.
-It is recommended to use a graduated balloon catheter for gradual dilation.
-The patient should be informed that after dilation they might experience chest pain and in addition risk of esophageal perforation and bleeding.
+A graduated balloon catheter is recommended for gradual dilation.
+The patient should be informed that after dilation, they might experience chest pain and, in addition, risk of esophageal perforation and bleeding.

 Prognosis

 The long-term prognosis for patients with EoE is unknown.
-Some patients may follow a “waxing and waning” course characterized by symptomatic episodes followed by periods of remission.
+Some patients may follow a "waxing and waning" course characterized by symptomatic episodes followed by periods of remission.
 There have also been reports of apparent spontaneous disease remission in some patients; however, the risk of recurrence in these patients is unknown.
-It is possible that long-standing, untreated disease may result in esophageal remodeling, leading to strictures, Schatzki ring and, eventually, achalasia.
+Long-standing, untreated disease may result in esophageal remodeling, leading to strictures, Schatzki ring and, eventually, achalasia.
+The risk of esophageal strictures increases the longer eosinophilic esophagitis goes untreated, with a 9% increased incidence of strictures each year.

-Risk Factors
+Risk factors

-There are many environmental factors that can increase the risk of developing EoE along with genetic factors for the disorder.
-The prevalence of EoE seems to be trending and there are many ongoing studies to try and find out why this may be.
+Many environmental factors can increase the risk of developing EoE, along with genetic factors that contribute to the disorder.
+The prevalence of EoE seems to be trending.
+There are many ongoing studies to try to find out why this may be the case.
 Risk factors for EoE include autoimmune conditions such as, inflammatory bowel disease and rheumatoid arthritis.
 Those with celiac disease, another autoimmune condition, are at higher risk of developing EoE as well.
 Individuals living in dry or cold climates as well as those living in areas of low population density are associated with higher rates of EoE.
 Food allergens are a risk factor of EoE and can often be directly attributed to the disease.
-Often times removing these food allergens from the diet can resolve EoE symptoms.
+Often, removing these food allergens from the diet can resolve EoE symptoms.